 Investing in the UK economy is a good idea for people who reside in the UK, but it is not the only place in the world to find quality shares and take advantage of the stock market’s wealth-building power.

-For the 2019 selection of Exchange Traded Funds (ETFs), Investors Chronicle recommends the iShares Core S&P 500 UCITS ETF (CSP1).
 This is the cheapest tracker at 0.07% and is the largest, most liquid, and also the best tracking ETF which follows the S&P 500 index.

 What is an ETF?

 An exchange traded fund (ETF) is a type of security that involves a collection of securities.
 An ETF tracks an underlying index.

 For example, a FTSE 100 ETF would be an ETF that closely tracks the FTSE 100 index.
 However, ETFs can invest in any amount of sectors and use different strategies.

 All equities carry risk of loss.
 Risk is inevitable when seeking profits; however, this risk fluctuates depending on the security.